netbusiness/acan2518/README.md

-## MCP2517FD CAN Controller Library for Arduino (in CAN 2.0B mode)
+## MCP2518FD CAN Controller Library for Arduino (in CAN 2.0B mode)

 ### Compatibility with the other ACAN libraries

 This library is fully compatible with the Teensy 3.x ACAN library https://github.com/pierremolinaro/acan, ACAN2515 library https://github.com/pierremolinaro/acan2515, and the ACAN2517FD library https://github.com/pierremolinaro/acan2517, it uses a very similar API and the same `CANMessage` class for handling messages.

-### ACAN2517 library description
+### ACAN2518 library description
-ACAN2517 is a driver for the MCP2517FD CAN Controller, in CAN 2.0B mode.
+ACAN2518 is a driver for the MCP2518FD CAN Controller, in CAN 2.0B mode.
 It runs on any Arduino compatible board.
+This driver does not disable interrupts during SPI transactions which was a necessary workaround for the MCP2517FD controller.
+This change drops compatibility with the MCP2517FD controller in exchange for more multi-tasking friendly design.
 > The ACAN2517FD library handles the MCP2517FD CAN Controller, in CAN FD mode.